desobsesor/encoder-test-api/README.md

 - **Java**: The core programming language used for developing the API.
 - **PostgreSQL**: Used for database management, providing a reliable and scalable solution.
+- **Spring WebSocket**: Used for implementing real-time notifications.

 ## Installation